-Update November 2015: Sonatype introduces an abstract blob storage in Nexus 3, almost completely mimicking Artifactory’s checksum-based storage that they are criticized for years.
-Talking about leaders and followers.
+Update November 2015: Sonatype introduces abstract blob storage in Nexus 3, almost completely mimicking Artifactory’s checksum-based storage that they have been criticizing for years.
+Talk about leaders and followers.

 Checksum-based storage.
 It’s one of the key features that makes Artifactory better than the competition.
 Here is the typical false claim made by Sonatype (creator of Nexus, that uses a plain Maven2 filesystem for their repository) about Artifactory storage:

 “Artifactory takes the polar opposite approach and stores the metadata and the artifacts themselves in a huge database.
 The reason they claim it’s needed is for transactional behavior.
 Using a database doesn’t guarantee transactionality and it certainly isn’t the only way to get transactional behavior.”

 Not only are these claims and vague reasoning wrong (we didn’t do it just for the sake of transactional behavior, and we recommend to store the artifacts on the disk), but so is the main claim that using a database is bad for you.
 Here are the real reasons that Artifactory uses checksum-based storage:

 - Deduplication- By referencing binaries by their checksum, pretty much like Git or Dropbox do, and not relying on filesystem paths same-content files are never stored more than once.
 This is one of the few ways you can optimize the storage of binaries.

 - Free copy and move- Artifact promotion (i.e. Moving between repositories with different visibility rules) is critical for building continuous delivery pipelines.
 With a checksum-based storage those operations don’t involve any filesystem activity at all – just adding and removing file references in the database.